litestar-org/litestar/docs/usage/responses.rst

 .. attention::

-    In the case of the builtin :class:`TemplateResponse <starlite.response.TemplateResponse>`, :class:`FileResponse <starlite.response.FileResponse>`, :class:`StreamingResponse <starlite.response.StreamingResponse>` and
+    In the case of the builtin :class:`TemplateResponse <litestar.response.TemplateResponse>`, :class:`FileResponse <litestar.response.FileResponse>`, :class:`StreamingResponse <litestar.response.StreamingResponse>` and
-    :class:`RedirectResponse <starlite.response.RedirectResponse>` you should use the response "response containers", otherwise
+    :class:`RedirectResponse <litestar.response.RedirectResponse>` you should use the response "response containers", otherwise
     OpenAPI documentation will not be generated correctly.
 For more details see the respective documentation sections:

     - `Template responses`_